FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 In spring 2020, when students were ordered by their home institutions to return to the U.S., CYA arranged for all courses to be switched quickly to online.
 Students were able to complete their classes online from home and to receive full credit.

-I’m concerned about housing amidst COVID-19, how is CYA addressing housing in the Spring?
-In the Fall?
+I’m concerned about housing amidst COVID-19, how is CYA addressing housing in the Fall?
+In the Spring?

 Although single occupancy bedrooms cannot be guaranteed, CYA will make every effort to maintain reduced capacity at CYA apartments when possible.
 Each bedroom has a separate clima (hot/cold) unit.
 All CYA apartments are within walking distance of the Academic Center, eliminating the need of public transportation.